You are probably familiar with the term “Artificial Intelligence”, but did you know there are different types of Artificial Intelligence?

 Technology is an inseparable part of our daily lives and there is no way the scientists will stop their research of the next generations of AI.
 We live to witness the future becoming reality and are looking forward to seeing the new technological developments.

-What are your thoughts when it comes to AI and app development?
-We’d love to hear your thoughts on Twitter @Koombea
+What are your thoughts when it comes to AI application development?
+We’d love to hear your thoughts about the different types of artificial intelligence and help you with any questions you might have on Twitter @Koombea

 Author Bio: Daniel Alcanja is CTO at Trio, Software Engineering House.
 With more than 17 years of experience in Mobile and Web development, he loves building impactful applications and make transformative ideas come to life